 Miller jumped to KWGS, Tulsa producing a weekly jazz, classical and singer/songwriter concerts and supervised the jazz programming.
 An opportunity to work in Vienna, Austria found Miller hosting morning and midday pop (yikes!) shows in English, leading to a full-time evening news magazine production role.
 He also joined the Vienna and Saalfelden Jazz festivals and free-lanced as a local production manager for numerous concert and TV productions or tours.
-Miller continues to hold the production manager role for the Vienna jazz festival “retiring” from Saalfelden after 25 years.
+He held the role of production manager role for the jazz festivals for 26 years.

 Stateside in the late 80's led to work as the morning and production guy on early AAA adaptor KDHX St. Louis, followed by a stint as program director (PD) of WGLT in Central Illinois.
 "We moved it from smooth jazz to a soulful beat and personality."
 Miller followed this with a break for a Master's degree in Mass Communication Theory.

 WRTI in Philadelphia offered Miller a PD job in 1997 forging a new daytime classical / evening jazz sound and producing live jazz broadcasts.
 His first management job was with the Georgia Public Radio (GPR) network in 2002.
 Solving a budget deficit, drafting a unique evening music show, and writing a statewide hurricane plan for the Atlanta based GPR helped prepare Miller for an unwelcome greeting.